cloudfoundry-incubator/fissile/docs/configuration.md

 ## Role Manifest
 The role manifest is the main configuration file for fissile.
-It must contain a list of roles (analogous to BOSH VMs); each role will result in one docker image.
+It must contain a list of instance groups (analogous to BOSH VMs); each group will result in one docker image.
 It can also have a configurable variables section to describe the tunable inputs, and a configuration templates section to map those variables to BOSH properties and related BOSHisms.
 We will be working with the example role